the1lab/1lab/src/Data/Fin/Finite.lagda.md

 instance
   Finite-Fin : ∀ {n} → Finite (Fin n)
   Finite-⊎ : ⦃ Finite A ⦄ → ⦃ Finite B ⦄ → Finite (A ⊎ B)
+  Finite-Maybe : ⦃ fa : Finite A ⦄ → Finite (Maybe A)

   Finite-Σ
     : {P : A → Type ℓ} → ⦃ Finite A ⦄ → ⦃ ∀ {x} → Finite (P x) ⦄ → Finite (Σ A P)